-The project site is zoned agriculture by the County of Kaua'i.
-However, as described above, the Udated General Plan for Kaua'i and the Kapa'a Town development Plan both designates the property as Urban Center.
-Neighborhood General.
+The Project site is zoned agriculture by the County of Kaua'i.
+However, as described above, the General Plan designation for the subject property is Neighborhood General.
 The Neighborhood General designation is intended for medium density mixed use environments that support the town core with housing, services, parks, civic/institutional, home occupation, and commercial uses, including a range of multi-family housing types.